HyperInspire/InspireFace/README.md

 CMake option are used to control the various details of the compilation phase.
 Please select according to your actual requirements.
 [CMake Option](doc/CMake-Option.md).

 ### Local Compilation
-Make sure OpenCV is installed, you can begin the compilation process.
 If you are using macOS or Linux, you can quickly compile using the shell scripts provided in the `command` folder at the project root:
 ```bash
 cd InspireFace/
 # Execute the local compilation script